fpsvogel/learn-ruby/README.md

 - [ ] Read [the Shoelace source code](https://github.com/shoelace-style/shoelace)
 - [ ] 💲[Fullstack Web Components: Complete Guide to Building UI Libraries with Web Components](https://www.newline.co/courses/fullstack-web-components)
 - [ ] Build a UI following [Jared White - How Ruby and Web Components Can Work Together](https://www.fullstackruby.dev/fullstack-development/2022/01/04/how-ruby-web-components-work-together/)
-- [ ] Experiment using [Turbo](https://turbo.hotwired.dev/) to drive frontend behavior: *"Turbo 7.2.0 (currently in beta) allows you to define your own Stream actions which can be any JS code you want.
+- [ ] Experiment using [Turbo](https://turbo.hotwired.dev/) to drive front-end behavior: *"Turbo 7.2.0 (currently in beta) allows you to define your own Stream actions which can be any JS code you want.
 By combining a custom Stream action or two with web components, you can essentially drive reactive frontend behavior from the backend stupidly easily.
 Loooove it! 😍 […] For a turnkey example, you could check out https://github.com/hopsoft/turbo_ready "* —Jared White on [The Spicy Web](https://discord.com/channels/811491992285741077/811493083068760104/1019024338042761297) Discord

 ### UI and Usability